chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 This move represents a last ditch effort to recover control of the fight.
 It is that moment when all seems lost, but the hero somehow rallies.

 Turn the Tide lets you take initiative and make a move.
 The move can be whatever is appropriate under the circumstance—likely Strike or Secure an Advantage.
 Roll the move (add +1), and act on the results.
 If you’ve scored a hit, you may take an additional +1 momentum.
 Then, play to see what happens.
 Hopefully this bold action is a turning point for the fight.

 Here’s the catch: If you score a miss when you make your move, you should add extra severity to the consequences.
 You might face additional harm.
 Your weapon is broken.
 Your companion is grievously wounded.
 Consider the result of your failure and give it teeth.
-If in doubt, Ask the Oracle.
+If in doubt, Ask for Inspiration.

 Narratively, this is a dramatic moment.
 Focus on it.
 Envision your character’s action.
 You struggle to your feet and raise your sword, your eyes hardening with determination.
 You spur your mount into a desperate charge.
 You grab your opponent’s blade in your bare hand.
 You pull the dagger from your boot and lunge.
 Or, perhaps you state your name, lament the killing of your father, and tell your foe to prepare for death.